schism-dev/schism/docs/case-study.md

 </figure>

 ## Tsunami simulations
-Your can diwnload a sample tsunami run (impact of Alaska tsunami waves on Cannon Beach, OR) [here](http://www.ccrm.vims.edu/yinglong/wiki_files/tsunami_ex15.tgz ).
+Your can diwnload a sample tsunami run (impact of Alaska tsunami waves on Cannon Beach, OR) at http://www.ccrm.vims.edu/yinglong/wiki_files/tsunami_ex15.tgz
 Note that the files are compatible with the serial version of SCHISM, but the idea for parallel version is similar.

 The operational time step for tsunami applications is generally in the range of a few seconds because of the constraint from shorter wavelength